stellar/stellar-core/INSTALL.md

 #### Adding the test toolchain
     # NOTE: newer version of the compilers are not
     #    provided by stock distributions
     #    and are provided by the /test toolchain
+    sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update